 - Now click on Display and Graphics.

-- Set DirectX 12 to On. (if it is available)
+- Set DirectX 12 to On (if it’s available)

 - Set Resolution to your monitor’s native resolution.